-The co-ordinated admission scheme requires parents to apply for a place (New Intake only) at Highcliffe School using the common application form available from your local authority or your child's primary school.
+The co-ordinated admission scheme requires parents to apply for a place (New Intake only) at Highcliffe School using the common application form available from your Local Authority or your child's primary school.
+Any applications received after 30th March 2019 will be considered as an In-Year application and administered by the school.

-Admission Enquiries, Years 7 - 11 (Casual Admissions)
+Years 7 - 11 Admissions (In Year Admissions)